 • Displays domain names in punycode to prevent IDN homograph attacks (a form of phishing).

-• Disables scripting when viewing pdf files.
+• Disables scripting when viewing PDF files.

 • Disables implicit outgoing connections.